tugrulaslan/deutschebank/README.md

 The nix systems have gradle as gradlew, the binary executable may be different for other OSes.
 This project has been formed in a Mac OS.

+## Signal Implementation
+Each signal is unique and mapped by Signal enum.
+Whenever a new number of Signal is required to be implemented, it is a seamless process to do so by:
+1. Adding a new value in Signal enum under the package com.deutschebank.tradingapplication.dto
+2. Create a new class that extends the AbstractSignalProcessor under the package com.deutschebank.tradingapplication.service.signalprocessor

 ## Running the Project
 in the command line issue the following command.